Pedrojok01/fury-racing/contracts/README.md

 ## Description:

-The Racing contract is currently deployed and verified on Avalanche Fuji at the following address:
+The Racing contract is currently deployed and verified on **Avalanche Fuji** at the following address:

 [0xE9cdc9A02729C8ee79aF4951c964c9A217e42BeC](https://testnet.snowscan.xyz/address/0xE9cdc9A02729C8ee79aF4951c964c9A217e42BeC)

-The smart contracts for Fury Racing have been implemented in Solidity and the Foundry framework.
-All the critical features are on-chain and handled directly in the contracts.
-They have been designed with the following in mind:
+The smart contracts for Fury Racing have been implemented in Solidity with the help of the [Foundry](https://book.getfoundry.sh/) framework.
+All the critical features are executed on-chain and handled directly in the contracts.
+They have been designed with the following goals in mind:

-- Reduce the use of arrays and loops as much as possible;
+- Reduce the use of arrays and loops as much as possible to be sustainable in the long run;
-- Require a single transaction per game (registration included), to keep the UI/UX smooth and user-friendly;
+- Require a single transaction per game (registration included) to keep the UI/UX smooth and user-friendly;
 - Gas efficiency and security ([Slither](https://github.com/crytic/slither)/[Aderyn](https://github.com/Cyfrin/aderyn));

 ## Chainlink: